 Contrary to popular belief, passengers 18 years of age or older are not automatically denied boarding if they cannot provide proper identification – they may still fly on domestic flights in the US, provided that they go through additional identity and security screening at the security checkpoint.
 This policy is specifically noted on the TSA’s website, at the page linked below.
-So the answer is yes, you can fly without a driver’s license or ID if they were lost or stolen, but read on to understand fully what is required.
+So the answer is yes, you can fly without a driver’s license or ID if they were lost or stolen but read on to understand fully what is required.

-The reason this policy exists is because it is hardly a productive outcome for either the TSA or you if they forbid you to fly without an ID, particularly if it was lost or stolen while you were on vacation and you had no way of getting a replacement until you are home.
+The reason this policy exists is that it is hardly a productive outcome for either the TSA or you if they forbid you to fly without an ID, particularly if it was lost or stolen while you were on vacation and you had no way of getting a replacement until you are home.